Illinois Compiled Statutes

 must be performed in accordance with generally accepted auditing standards.
 Notwithstanding

-the requirements of this subsection, a licensee that is a first tier subsidiary
+the requirements of this subsection, a licensee that is a subsidiary

-may submit audited consolidated financial statements of its parent as long as
+may submit audited consolidated financial statements of its parent, intermediary parent, or ultimate parent as long as

 licensee's chief financial officer shall attest to the licensee's financial

 statements disclosed in the consolidating statements.

 (b) As used herein, the term "expression of opinion" includes either

 (1) an unqualified opinion, (2) a qualified opinion, (3) a disclaimer of